-This Spiced Pumpkin vinaigrette is super quick and simple to make and will positively transform a bed of greens or a piece of grilled squash into something truly irresistible!
+This Maple Pumpkin Vinaigrette recipe is super quick and simple to make and will positively transform a bed of greens or a piece of grilled squash into something truly irresistible!

-The robust flavors of pumpkin, garlic, cinnamon, nutmeg, ginger and cloves are combined with tangy cider vinegar and punctuated with tarragon, and sweetened with just a touch of maple syrup.
+The robust flavors of pumpkin, garlic, cinnamon, nutmeg, ginger and cloves are combined with tangy cider vinegar, punctuated with tarragon, and sweetened with just a touch of maple syrup.
 If you don’t have tarragon you can substitute thyme but if at all possible I encourage you try it with the tarragon.
 Though it tends to be under-utilized here in the U.S., tarragon is one of the four fines herbes of French cooking.
 There are at least a couple of species of tarragon but the most prized for culinary use is French tarragon.
-Its aroma and flavor is reminiscent anise and just a touch of it goes a long way.
+Its fragrance and flavor is reminiscent anise and just a touch of it goes a long – and delicious! – way.

-To make this pumpkin vinaigrette simply combine all the ingredients in a bowl or glass jar and whisk or shake until emulsified.
+To make this pumpkin vinaigrette simply combine all the ingredients in a bowl or glass jar and then whisk or shake until it’s emulsified.
 If the vinaigrette is too thick, add a little water and whisk/shake again.
 Refrigerate and let it sit for at least 2 hours before serving.

 - 2 tablespoons water

 - 1 tablespoon chopped fresh tarragon (can substitute thyme)

 - Tiny pinch of ground cloves

 - Combine all the ingredients in a bowl or jar and whisk or shake until emulsified.
 If the vinaigrette is too thick, add a little more water and whisk/shake again.
 Refrigerate and let it sit for at least 2 hours before serving.
 Store in a sealed jar or container in the fridge where it will keep for up to 5 days.Makes about 3/4 cup.

 Originally published on The Daring Gourmet November 5, 1015